NOAA-EMC/hpc-stack/README.md

 **MAKE_VERBOSE** Print out extra information to the log files during the build

-The remaining items enable or disable builds of each software package.
+`config/stack_custom.yaml` defines which software packages to be built along with their version.
 The following software can optionally be built with the scripts under `libs`.
-Unless otherwise noted, the packages are built in Step 4 using the `build_scripts.sh` script.
+Unless otherwise noted, the packages are built in Step 3 using the `build_stack.sh` script.

 * Compilers and MPI libraries
   - GNU